Chapter 1 : Steam Out

 Because it irritates Weasley if I’m nice to her brother, thought Scorpius, but he couldn’t say that.

-‘Mum, nobody needs to hear your modern subversion of traditional family roles,’ said Rose impatiently, and gave Scorpius the kind of look one reserved normally for dirt that didn’t even have a place on the bottom of shoes.
+‘Mum, nobody needs to hear your modern subversion of traditional family roles,’ said Rose, and gave Scorpius the kind of look one reserved normally for dirt that didn’t have a place on the bottom of shoes.
 ‘Malfoy.’

 She sounded so disapproving that Scorpius could only summon his brightest and most charming smile, the one with extra teeth.
 ‘Weasley.
 You’re looking delightful; a pleasure, as always.’
 He turned to Hugo.
 ‘I saw you made Gryffindor Captain.
 I’ll see you on the pitch.’

 ‘I’ll beat you on the pitch,’ said Hugo cheerfully.

 ‘Potter Prime might have carried off the Cup in his final year, but we got it the year before.
 You’re going to have one hell of a fight on your hands.’
 Scorpius extended a hand.
 ‘I’ll tell you what - you can win the Cup after Al and I graduate, okay?’’